Using Clean Room Templates

 Clean rooms generated from templates operate as independent clean rooms that can be customized or configured as desired.

 When you create a clean room from a template, you can choose whether edits to a template’s questions get pushed to the clean rooms generated from that template or whether the clean rooms’ questions remain unchanged when the template’s questions are edited.
+In most cases, LiveRamp recommends decoupling the template from any generated or copied clean rooms.
+For more information, see the “Decoupling a Clean Room Template” section below.

 Clean rooms created from templates inherently do not include partners or partner datasets because they are intended to be reusable across multiple collaborations.
 Once a clean room is generated from a template, it behaves like any other clean room.
 For a comprehensive guide on how to implement a new partnership within a clean room, see "Clean Room Owner Implementation Guide".